 Corporation A secretly initiates or encourages a “Campaign for Real Food” movement.
 Celebrity chefs wax lyrical on the superiority of real fish.
-Pop idols and Actresses often mention the topic in interviews and so on.
+Pop idols and actresses often mention the topic in interviews, and so on.

 Various infowar and cyber-attack techniques are applied against B. Important shipments of supplies for the research centre are often redirected.
 Embarrassing information about key researchers and executives may be made public, destabilising and disrupting the corporation structure.

 A has a virus with a modified DNA sequence.
 If this virus is introduced to a fauxfish culture it will cause the cells to manufacture unpleasant tasting compounds.
-It will also cause fauxfish to exhibit rodent antigens, giving a false positive result to tests for the fish being contaminated with rat meat.
-The future, well timed revelation that “fauxfish contains rat” is hoped to cause a fall in Corporation B’s stock that A can exploit.
+It will also cause fauxfish to exhibit rodent antigens, giving a false-positive result to tests for the fish being contaminated with rat meat.
+The future, well-timed revelation that “fauxfish contains rat” is hoped to cause a fall in Corporation B’s stock that A can exploit.

 One method might be to use the virus to contaminate something that was used to grow the fauxfish, If the production process used sterile glucose solution, for example, a batch of this could be contaminated with the virus.
-The glucose is probably produced by a supplier so the contamination could be performed well away from the security of Corporation B or even while the order was in transit.
+The glucose is probably produced by a supplier, so the contamination could be performed well away from the security of Corporation B, or even while the order was in transit.

 There are numerous ways to recruit a “native” including but not limited to blackmail and bribery.
 Corporation A’s data-miners will have been scrutinizing databanks for likely candidates.
 The asset may not have to contaminate the culture directly.
-Possibly a robot system at the lab could be clandestinely programmed to do the task.
+Possibly a robot system at the lab could be clandestinely reprogrammed to do the task.

 A member of the staff might be hit by a car.
 The health of a relative might be caused to deteriorate, causing a staff member to take time off and a replacement to be needed.

 The likely action will be a raid against B’s research centre to destroy materials and seize information.
 This will be a covert operation since it is in A’s interests that it is not implicated.
 Ideally a proxy or patsy group can be found.
 Perhaps some radical religious group that opposes cloning can be induced to make the attack if provided with information, supplies and encouragement.
 Failing this, mercenaries or criminals can be hired anonymously, perhaps with a false identity as a radical group created on the web.
 For additional security A may use its own security personnel to conduct the raid as a false flag operation.

-Our illustration has described a conflict between two commercial groups but similar techniques can be used by conflicting nations or between a government and an opposing faction.
+Our illustration has described a conflict between two commercial groups, but similar techniques can be used by conflicting nations or between a government and an opposing faction.

 In the next post I will look at some of the “tools” that can be used in the above operations.